 This amendment adds wireless access in vehicular environments (WAVE).
 It is designed to provide roadside access via access points to devices in vehicles driving by.
 A way to remember this one is to think p for pavement.

-Tunnelled direct link setup (TDLS) is a way for two devices that are associated with an AP to setup a direct link between each other without going through the AP to pass data directly.
-This keeps this traffic off the AP an theoretical increases system performance.
+Tunnelled direct link setup (TDLS) is a way for two devices that are associated with an AP to set up a direct link between each other without going through the AP to pass data directly.
+This keeps this traffic off the AP and theoretically increases system performance.

 This wireless network management standard allows the configuration of a client device to be changed while remaining connected to the network.

 When I think of the u amendment I think of ubiquitous.
 The idea behind Passpoint or Hotspot 2.0 is the idea that our devices can connect securely to networks spread far and wide.
 Information is exchanged before the connection that tells the device information about the network.
 Access network query protocol (ANQP) is used to exchange info between the AP and device.
 The device does not have to connect to the network to receive this information.
 The connection is also secured with WPA2 layer 2 encryption which is much more secure than connecting to an open network where hackers can listen in on your wireless traffic.

 This amendment is the mesh networking amendment.
 When you think s think mesh.